redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 • Step 0 Added the required column `role` to the `User` table without a default value.
 There are 1 rows in this table, it is not possible to execute this step.
 ```

 What does this mean?
-We made `role` a required field.
+We made `roles` a required field.
 But, we have a user in the database already (`1 rows in this table`).
 If we add that column to the database, it would have to be `null` for existing users since we didn't define a default.
 Let's create a default value so that not only can we apply this migration, but we're sure that any new users being created have some minimal level of permissions and we don't have to add even more code to check whether they have a role at all, let alone what it is.

 For now let's have two roles, `admin` and `moderator`. `admin` can create/edit/delete blog posts and `moderator` can only remove comments.
 Of those two `moderator` is the safer default since it's more restrictive: